jswang/camelup/README.md

 Enter Player 0 move:
 ```

-2. Enter the other player's moves
+2. Enter the other player's moves using one of the following:
 ```
 bet <color>
 ally <player_id>